Summary

 Darker winter months offer a healing advantage by letting the body maximize its own melatonin production rather than compensating with vitamin D.

-"We need to be really maximizing our sleep and rest and going inward right now, rather than trying to act like it's summer year round."
+"But shouldn't we say that we need to be really maximizing our sleep and our rest and our kind of going inward right now, rather than trying to act like it's summer year round, you know?
+And I know the vitamin D conversation, there's, there's multi sides to it."

 Infrared light drives subcellular melatonin production